mpnkhan/axeJestPupeteer/README.md

-# monitoring
+# A skeletal template for axe evaluation with jest and pupeteer
-Some test cases for site monitoring
+Write your own test cases